 On top of this efficiency loss we also expect a slight increase of the background levels, since any single track inefficiency results in an increased rate of ghost tracks.
 This level is expected to be minimal after the selection software cuts are applied.
-Full simulation studies showed that the level of ghost tracks (before cuts) increases by 0-10%, depending on p_T therefore the impact on the S/N is expected to be minimal.
 We conclude that the loss of an entire layer of the intermediate tracking system has a sizeable impact on the system performance but, until repairs are done, the key physics measurements would be successfully carried on.
-As a final note on this subject let us remember that this failure analysis used the tracking software w/out any modifications.
-In real-life, tracking optimization techniques will be deployed in order to clean up and recover part of the lost efficiency; therefore what is presented here is a rather extreme, pessimistic scenario.
+As a final note on this subject let us remember that this failure analysis used the tracking system w/out any modifications.
+In a real-life situation, tracking techniques will be deployed in order to clean up and recover part of the lost efficiency; therefore what is presented here is a rather extreme, pessimistic scenario.